ThomasEscalle/Ai_To_Rm_Mat_Converter/README.md

 # How to install

-1. Copy paste the content of ArnoldToPxrSurface.py in a new python script in Maya.
+1. Copy paste the content of [ArnoldToPxrSurface.py](https://github.com/ThomasEscalle/Ai_To_Rm_Mat_Converter/blob/main/ArnoldToPxrSurface.py) in a new script editor in Maya.
 2. Select the content of the script and press the "Save Script to Shelf" button in the script editor.
 3. A new button will appear in the shelf.
 You can now click on it to launch the script.